MicrosoftDocs/well-architected/well-architected/operational-excellence/mitigation-strategy.md

 |[OE:12](checklist.md)| Implement a deployment failure mitigation strategy that addresses unexpected mid-rollout issues with rapid recovery.
 Combine multiple approaches, such as rollback, feature disablement, or using your deployment pattern's native capabilities. |
 |---|---|

-This guide describes the best practices for designing a standardized strategy to effectively handle deployment failures.
+This guide describes the recommendations for designing a standardized strategy to effectively handle deployment failures.
 Like other workload issues, deployment failures are an inevitable part of a workload lifecycle.
 With this mindset, you can be proactive by having a well-designed, intentional strategy for dealing with deployment failures.
 Such a strategy enables your workload team to efficiently mitigate failures with as little impact as possible on your end users.

-The absence of such a plan can lead to chaotic and potentially detrimental responses to issues, which can have serious impacts on team and organizational cohesion, customer trust, and finances.
+The absence of such a plan can lead to chaotic and potentially detrimental responses to issues, which can significantly affect team and organizational cohesion, customer trust, and finances.

 ## Key design strategies